microsoft/fast/packages/fast-element/docs/building-components.md

 Here's how it works:

 * When the DOM attribute value changes, the converter's `fromView` method will be called, allowing custom code to coerce the value to the proper type expected by the property.
-* When the property value changes, the converter's `fromView` method will also be called, also ensuring that the type is correct.
+* When the property value changes, the converter's `fromView` method will also be called, ensuring that the type is correct.
 After this, the `mode` will be determined.
 If the mode is set to `reflect` then the converter's `toView` method will be called to allow the type to be formatted before writing to the attribute using `setAttribute`.

 > **NOTE:** When the `mode` is set to `boolean`, a built-in `booleanConverter` is automatically used to ensure type correctness so that manual configuration of the converter is not needed in this common scenario.